All You Need to Know About Gas Boilers & Central Heating

-With gas boilers found in so many of our homes and workplaces, you’d think we would have a better idea of what exactly it is they do.
-In fact, while we rely on these units to reliably heat our properties and supply us with hot water, the big white box that’s often found hidden away in a cupboard remains something of a mystery to many.
+Gas boilers are found in almost every home and workplace, so you’d think we would have a better idea of how our central heating systems work.
+In fact, while we rely on boilers to reliably heat our properties and supply us with hot water, the big white box that’s often found hidden away in a cupboard remains something of a mystery to many.

-Below, we’ve answered a variety of questions about gas boilers, from their internal components and safety features, to their life expectancy and how to find the best model for your home - whether that's a combi, system or heat only boiler.
+We’ve answered a variety of questions about gas boilers, from their internal components and safety features, to their life expectancy and how to find the best model for your home - whether that's a combi, system or heat only boiler.

 Whether you want to know how they work or find out if it’s time to upgrade, here’s everything you need to know about gas boilers…